remix-run/remix/docs/guides/streaming.md

 ### When does the fallback render?

-The `<Deferred />` `fallback` prop only renders on the initial render of the `<Deferred />` component.
+The `<Deferred />` `fallbackElement` prop only renders on the initial render of the `<Deferred />` component.
 It will not render the fallback if props change.
 Effectively, this means that you will not get a fallback rendered when a user submits a form and loader data is revalidated and you will not get a fallback rendered when the user navigates to the same route with different params (in the context of our above example, if the user selects from a list of packages on the left to find their location on the right).

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation and some Pending UI for sibling route navigations.